 Aqueous humor flows out through an open angle between the iris and cornea (the drainage angle.)
 It then passes through a sponge-like network of cells called the trabecular meshwork and exits the eye, eventually flowing into the bloodstream.

 Excessive eye pressure occurs when problems arise with the drainage angle so that aqueous humor is trapped and builds up within the eye.
-Over time, high IOP can cause damage to the fibers of the optic nerve, resulting in the condition known as glaucoma.
-However, glaucoma can sometimes also develop in people who have normal eye pressure.
-Poor blood flow to the optic nerve may be another possible factor in causing optic nerve damage.
+Over time, high IOP can cause damage to the retinal ganglion cell nerve fibers that compose the optic nerve, resulting in the condition known as glaucoma.
+However, glaucoma can sometimes develop in people who have normal eye pressure.
+Poor blood flow to the optic nerve may be a possible factor in causing optic nerve damage.

 There are several types of glaucoma.